 Urupukapuka Island is known for its abundance and preservation of its many archaeological sites.
 There are 8 pā sites (Māori defensive settlements) and numerous Māori garden and storage pits on this 208 ha island.
-There is an interpreted walk from the shoreline that take you past many of these sites.
+There is an interpretive walk from the shoreline leading past many of these sites.

-The views here expose a land and waterscape of only blues and greens.
+The views here expose a land and waterscape of only hues of blue and green.
 A great finish to our Bay of Island tour.

 Te Rerenga Wairua Cape Reinga and 90 Mile Beach

-No rural drive is complete without a picture of sheep.
+No rural drive is complete without sheep.
 With only a single road access through the far north and industry of mainly agricultural and forestry, this area of NZ is remote and fairly unpopulated.